WheteThunger/MonumentAddons/CustomAddons.md

 ## Best practices

+- Make sure your plugin supports spawning multiple instances per data object.
+This is necessary because Monument Addons will attempt to spawn the addon at all instances of the monument.
 - Disable saving on all entities you spawn.
 Monument Addons kills addons asynchronously, so it may not have time to kill them during a server reboot, therefore disabling saving prevents the entities from being double spawned on reboot.
-- In the `"Kill"` callback, verify that the objects haven't already been destroyed, in case they were killed outside of the context of Monument Addons.
+- In the `"Kill"` callback, verify that the objects haven't already been destroyed, in case they were killed outside of the context of Monument Addons such as via `ent kill`.
-- Make entities you spawn invincible by updating protection properties, disabling stability, etc. This is important because Monument Addons does not currently respawn custom addons that have been destroyed.
+- Make entities you spawn invincible by updating protection properties, disabling stability, etc. This is important because Monument Addons does not currently respawn custom addons that have been destroyed (unless the plugin or profile is reloaded).

 ## Example